killswitch-GUI/CobaltStrike-ToolKit/README.md

 ```
 ## DA-Watch - Set of Commands

-Devloped by @britz to perform the same DA monitoring but using all Aggressor script to perform DA Group checks (OPSEC).
-This has a few commands and requires you to update the list of DA memebers. this can be done with a few commands and is very effective way of checking for DA without loading Powershell.
+Developed by @britz to perform the same DA monitoring but using all Aggressor script to perform DA Group checks (OPSEC).
+This has a few commands and requires you to update the list of DA members. this can be done with a few commands and is very effective way of checking for DA without loading PowerShell.
 On Pen-test's its not a big problem but on a red team OP this may be a No-Go.

 ### Usage
  load up the script
 ```
+aggressor> load DA-Watch.cna
+[+] Reload /root/Tools/CobaltStrike-ToolKit/DA-Watch.cna
 ```
 Run this command and it will populate the known DA list
 ```